mvit777/ranx-generator/README.md

 ```
 someuser@somepc: bin/magento ranx:generate:package <vendor>/<module_or_theme_name>
 ```
+**Output** a .zip package in the Generator/bin/code or design folder.
+Along the process the package can be uploaded to some remote repository

 It will prompt you to specify if it a theme or a module
 ```
 Is this a module or a theme? (defaults to 0, CTRL+C to abort)